Last updated on 24 March 2022

 As the company's policy officer, I monitor ongoing consultation and policy development activities in relevant venues, and when necessary I draft and release statements; and I contribute to the definition of internal policies and related company guidelines, particularly in terms of licensing and intellectual property.
-I also take care of relationships and activities within the free software community and towards the customers and users of our products, to promote the ideal of a free and open Internet and to foster the adoption of best practices in terms of security, privacy and openness.
+I represent the companies in institutional relations, more frequently with the European Parliament, in global and local Internet governance institutions such as ICANN and the U.N.
+Internet Governance Forum, and in Internet standardisation organisations such as the IETF and the W3C.
+I also take care of relationships, activities and public speaking for the free software community and towards the customers and users of our products, to promote the ideal of a free and open Internet and to foster the adoption of best practices in terms of security, privacy and openness.

 Professional experience: ICT professional

 I was the leader of projects to create new Internet products and services based on open standards and architectures, by fostering the collaboration of several companies and community members, fitting Open-Xchange's long-term strategic objective to build an open, secure and privacy-friendly Internet infrastructure.